johnros/johnros.github.com/quotes.md

 - All that is necessary for evil to triumph is for good men to do nothing-- War & Peace.
 Also attributed to Edmund Burke.

-- Nothing is stronger than an idea whose time has come-- Victor Hugo

 - Study without desire spoils the memory, and it retains nothing that it takes in-- Leonardo da Vinci

-- The most radical revolutionary will become a conservative the day after the revolution-- Hannah Arendt

 - There are only two forces that unite men, fear and interest-- Napoleon Bonaparte

 - So plant your own gardens and decorate your own soul, instead of waiting for someone to bring you flowers-- Jorge Luis Borges

+- The most radical revolutionary will become a conservative the day after the revolution-- Hannah Arendt

 - You can always spot the pioneers by the arrows in their back-- William H. Calvin